lgrn/lgrn.github.io/content/p/curl-to-vlc.md

 ---
-title: "Using curl to pass videos to VLC on Apple TV"
+title: 'Using curl to pass videos to VLC on Apple TV'
 date: 2023-09-13T19:08:00+02:00
 draft: false
 tags:
   - linux
+  - apple
 ---

 VLC has always been a great piece of software, but one place where is